Ismail8Ahmed/noexcell/README.md

 # NoExcell
-Spreadsheets for people who hate spreadsheets
+Spreadsheets for people who hate spreadsheets!
 I have always hated spreadsheets.
 I never used it if I could.
 Until, one boring day, I came across Miscell (https://github.com/owainkenwayucl/miscell)
 It changed my whole perspective on the idea of spreadsheets.
 Will my dreams be accomplished?
 Found out on the next episode of NoExcell!
 So, me, a progamming rookie who has just been doing text-based games that are not even complicated, supposed to do this?
 Answer: CSV.
 I was more motivated than ever before in my life of coding.
 I used to force myself.
 Now, when I have the time and energy, I code.